 Senior Dog Grant Programs

-This grant cycle includes two complementary programs that address the most critical points where senior dogs are at risk:
+This year's grant cycle includes two complementary programs that address the most critical points where senior dogs are at risk:

-• The Pathways Home Grant supports shelters and rescues in prioritizing essential care for senior dogs already in their custody, with the goal of accelerating safe, appropriate placements through adoption, foster, or hospice.
+• The Pathways Home Grant supports shelters and rescues in prioritizing essential care for senior dogs in their custody, with the goal of accelerating safe, appropriate placements through adoption, foster, or hospice.

 This program focuses on removing the most common barriers that delay placement, including untreated medical needs, dental disease, incomplete adoption-readiness information, and adopter uncertainty.
 A core component of this grant is standardized data collection to identify which services create the greatest impact.